mesosphere-backup/dcos-metrics/DEMO.md

 ## Launching a sample graphite receiver

 Runs a sample copy of Graphite in a Docker container.
-This is just a stock set of packages that someone put up on Dockerhub.
-Note that **using this receiver requires `annotation_mode` = `key_prefix`**. `tag_datadog` is NOT supported.
+This is just a stock Docker image that someone put up on Dockerhub.
+Note that **using this receiver requires `annotation_mode` = `key_prefix`**, which is the default in DCOS. `tag_datadog` is NOT supported.

-Defining the container config with all its ports via the web UI is very clunky, so lets just call the REST API.

-Save the following config as `statsd-docker-marathon.json`, then push it to the Marathon API using `curl -X POST --header 'Content-Type: application/json' -d @statsd-docker-marathon.json http://$DCOS_URI/marathon/v2/apps`, or by using JSON Mode in more recent Marathon versions.
+In Marathon, create the following job in JSON Mode:
 ```json
 {
   "id": "/metrics",